 Lajos’ research and publications include the book Aesthetics in Transportation a guide book for public art and design, prepared for US DOT, and a draft Art Plan for Tucson, AZ.
 Since 1992 he has been a member of the Boston Society of Architects Focus Teams setting new public transportation and development patterns in the Boston Region and re-planning the waterfront.
 His recent public art work has focused on water related projects (WaterWorks at Arizona Falls, Zanjero’s Line), land development (Terra Fugit), alternative energy (SunFlowers an Electric Garden and Solar Light Raft) and other aspects of urban public space.
 He currently serves on the Public Art Network Council.

 In 1990, Mags Harries and Lajos Héder formed Harries/ Héder Collaborative.
-Since then they have worked together on over 30 major public art commissions, many recognized for national and international awards.
+Since then they have worked together on over 30 major public art commissions, including The Big Question, many recognized for national and international awards.
 All of their projects share a highly site specific approach.
 They make work which shapes a place, generates community and makes public spaces resonate.

 Send this to friend